-All numbers except residents per household are rounded to the nearest 10.
-2019 demographic numbers are from US Census, the Department of Finance, and the Association of Monterey Bay Area Governments (AMBAG).
-Future demographics are from General Plan update buildout projections.
+The community-wide GHG emissions forecasts are based on the 2019 community-wide GHG emissions inventory, taking into account Hollister's 2019 demographics and predicted demographic trends used in the Hollister 2040 General Plan Update.
+Table A-15 shows projected changes in population, households, jobs, service population, and VMT between 2019 and 2045.
+The 2019 demographic statistics are from the US Census, the Department of Finance, and AMBAG.
+Projected demographic information is from General Plan Update buildout projections.
 VMT are derived from Kimley-Horn (2019).
 VMT is modeled for 2015 and 2040.
-The project team has interpolated and extrapolated these results to obtain VMT estimates for 2019, 2030, and 2045.
+The City interpolated and extrapolated these results to obtain VMT estimates for 2019, 2030, and 2045.

-The City of Hollister's service population in the city boundary is projected to increase by 65 percent between 2019 and 2045, as shown in Table A-13 and Figure A-1.
-During the same period, the City's forecasted absolute emissions are projected to increase by 82 percent (see Table A-14).
+The City of Hollister's service population in the city boundary is projected to increase by 78 percent between 2019 and 2045.

-Table A-14 Absolute GHG Emissions within City Boundary, 2019-2045
+Table A-15 City of Hollister Demographic Projection within City Limit, 2019-2045